In Pain? See a PT first.

 By Dr. Joshua Grahlman, Founder + Athlete Mechanic, Clutch Physical Therapy

 Physical therapists (especially the ones with the distinction of “DPT” after their names) are considered to be the experts on treating musculoskeletal conditions by the medical industry.
-They study every single muscle and tendon in the body, and have an in-depth knowledge on how the body moves.
-Not only are they best suited to relieve musculoskeletal pain, they can also diagnose and treat the root cause so pain doesn’t recur.
+They study every single muscle and tendon in the body and have in-depth knowledge of how the body moves.
+Not only are they best suited to relieve musculoskeletal pain, but they can also diagnose and treat the root cause so the pain doesn’t reoccur.

 Still ready to see a doc first?
 Consider this.

-Most doctors are so pressed for time that they are only able to spend a few minutes with patients pertaining to their acute need.
+Most doctors are so pressed for time that they are only able to spend a few minutes with patients pertaining to their acute needs.
 Many specialists have waiting lists of days or even weeks for an appointment.
-And once you finally see the doctor, most will prescribe physical therapy for musculoskeletal conditions anyway — because they, too, consider PTs to be the experts in that realm.
-So, by coming directly to PT from the get-go, you’ll end up saving money and time.
-And the sooner you start treatment, the sooner you’ll feel better.
+And once you finally see the doctor, most will prescribe physical therapy for musculoskeletal conditions anyway.
+This is because they, too, consider PTs to be the experts in that realm.

 Hopefully you’ll stay injury and pain free.
 But should discomfort or a limitation in your daily activity arise, seek out an expert who can provide the hands-on care to get you back to doing what you love as soon as possible.
 See a PT first.